The Best Activities, Attractions, Sights and Tours in New Zealand

 90. Land on a Glacier in a Ski Plane

 Some 90 points ago, we mentioned heli-hiking on the Tasman Glacier.
-Well, you can experience this glacier in a pretty unique way too, with the Tasman Glacier being one of only a couple of glaciers in the world that you can land on in a ski plane (more info on Viator and Tripadvisor)!
+Well, you can experience this glacier in a pretty unique way too, with the Tasman Glacier being one of only a couple of glaciers in the world that you can land on in a ski plane (more info on Viator, Tripadvisor and Klook)!

 Location: Mt Cook, South Island.
 Add this activity to the itinerary along with the 11 Best Things to Do in Mt Cook.